Sussy-OS/CooperBrosSSP/AboutSSPs.md

 I have for many years dreamed of being able to hang out with my friends while being stuck at home, and then I found out how- a minecraft server!
-Currently, the server is whitlisted to only friends, but if you ask nicely, I might add you!
+Currently, the server is whitelisted to only friends, but if you ask nicely, I might add you!

 ____________________________________________________________________